RAD Model in Software Engineering: Diagram & Phases

 What is RAD Model?

-SDLC RAD modeling has following phases
+SDLC RAD modeling has the following phases:

 - Business Modeling